Ian Garrow

+Garrow was arrested by the Vichy French police in October 1941 and imprisoned.
+With help from the Pat Line he escaped in December 1942, was smuggled into Spain, and was flown back to Britain from Barcelona.
+He was honored with the Distinguished Service Order (DSO) by the British government.

 Early career

+Garrow, of Scottish ancestry, was born in South Africa in 1908.
+His father was a medical doctor and his mother was a nurse.
+The family moved to Glasgow in 1919.

 Garrow attended the Glasgow Academy, where he rose to the rank of cadet sergeant in the academy's officer training corps.
 He was commissioned a second lieutenant in the 9th Battalion of the Highland Light Infantry in the Territorial Army on 21 May 1930.
-He was promoted to lieutenant on 21 May 1933 and entered active service on 9 June 1937.
+He was promoted to lieutenant on 21 May 1933 and subsequently transferred to the Territorial Army Reserve of Officers, holding the rank of Lieutenant, on 9 June 1937.